Ko11e/Save_the_egg/README.md

 # User Experience/User Interface (UX/UI)

 ## User Goals
 "Save the Egg" is created for the user as a fun game to test the forcelimit of a egg.
+The game is shown in a Command Line Interface and the leaderboard is stored in a secure Google Sheet.
+This are some ponits that i have focust on when making this project

-  - It must be easy to navigate and to understand the rules the first time you read them
+  - It must be easy to navigate and to understand the rules the first time the user read them
   - An engaging UI to capture the user's interest.
   - Clear instructions for entering data correctly are provided.
   - No dead ends to trap the user at the end of a function.